Vyral/base-template/_posts/2021-07-16-the-4-steps-of-lead-generation.md

 The ultimate goal is to deepen the relationship with people in your database.
 Those connections can lead to an appointment to discuss their plans and see if you're a good fit to work together.

-If you'd like to get more information about what's going on inside of our business, I have more business workshops this year, so make sure and check those out.
+If you'd like to get more information about what's going on inside of our business, I have more Mirror My Business workshops this year, so make sure and [<u>check those out</u>](https://www.eventbrite.com/e/mirror-my-business-workshop-with-jennie-wolek-tickets-140730072435){: target="_blank" rel="noopener"}.
 If you have any other questions, feel free to contact me by phone or email.
 I look forward to hearing from you.